btholt/complete-intro-to-containers/lessons/static-assets-project.md

 path: "/static-assets-project"
 order: 5.3
 section: "Making Tiny Containers"
+description: "Brian gives an exercise to make the create-react-app app be served by NGINX so that it's understandable how to pull into someone else's container they've built and build on top of it."
 ---

 We're going to do a project now!
 Free to attempt the project first and then follow along with me as I code the answer.